 It can be rewarding for recruiters to work in the early career space because they’re helping to support the futures of talented graduates looking for their first job.
 But when it comes to attracting early career candidates from underrepresented backgrounds, there are some specific challenges recruiters should keep in mind.
 One challenge is that some graduating students experience imposter syndrome—a belief that their experience and credentials are not good enough because of their background—and this can make them reluctant to pursue good opportunities that they’re actually qualified for.
 Another challenge recruiters may face when working with young candidates from underrepresented backgrounds is, although they may be interested in working for a particular company, they can be wary of being the first employee in their demographic hired when an environment is not already a diverse one.

 “It can sometimes be a chicken or the egg situation.
-It’s like you want to create a more diverse workforce, but it’s really hard to do if you don’t have a diverse workforce,” Emily Cardner, Senior Manager of Campus & Recruiting Programs at MongoDB, explained in this week’s episode of the “Untapped” podcast.
+It’s like you want to create a more diverse workforce, but it’s really hard to do if you don’t have a diverse workforce,” Emily Cardner, former Senior Manager of Campus & Recruiting Programs at MongoDB and current Head of People at Viam, explained in this week’s episode of the “Untapped” podcast.
 “It’s hard for a lot of people to break in and say, ‘I’m willing to be the first or some of the first in order to build this.’
 And that’s totally understandable.”

 In order to overcome these obstacles, Emily suggests four strategies to attract the best untapped talent entering the job market for the first time.